apache/nuttx/examples/README.txt

 ^^^^^^^^^^^^^^^^^^^

   This example registers a block device driver, then exports the block the device using the USB storage class driver.
+In order to use this example, your board-specific logic must provide the function:

+    void usbstrg_archinitialize(void);

+  This function will be called by the example/usbstorage in order to do the actual registration of the block device drivers.
+For examples of the implementation of usbstrg_archinitialize() see configs/mcu123-lpc124x/src/up_usbstrg.c or configs/stm3210e-eval/src/usbstrg.c

   Configuration options:

   CONFIG_EXAMPLES_USBSTRG_NLUNS
     Defines the number of logical units (LUNs) exported by the USB storage